Who keeps the dog in a breakup? Legal expert explains custody of pets after a separation. Find out more

 Semester 2

-Students at London Bloomsbury who have an interest in Canadian law will be able to additionally select as option modules;
+Students at London Bloomsbury who have an interest in Canadian law will also be able to select as optional modules:

-*All options are indicative and subject to numbers.
+*All options are indicative and are available subject to numbers.

 Check out the three year LLB instead.
 It’s the same course, just spread over three years instead of two.